Make-Tarkov-Great-Again/MTGO-Launcher/README.md

-We felt that there shouldn't just be one option for emulation and began development on MTGA, but for our launcher, we decided we dont want to keep thease features to ourselves, and so we decided to expand to allow our launcher, and mod managment system to work with SPT-AKI aswell,
+We felt that there shouldn't just be one option for emulation and began development on MTGA

 We are developing this launcher to offer an accessible experience to all those in the tarkov offline scene.